Best holiday rental deals on Prince Edward Island

 Holiday Home Availability Information on Prince Edward Island

 Check out the climate diagram for Prince Edward Island.
 The highest average temperatures are in the month of July.
-On the contrary, the coolest month is January.
-The rainiest month is July while the driest month is August.
+In contrast, the coolest month is January.
+The rainiest month is December, while the driest month is August.

 Go northeast and escape to a holiday cottage on Prince Edward Island